-Further research is needed to study creating the PED in projects conforming to EA and to see whether using a PSA is a valuable way to stimulate adherence to EA prescriptions.
-More research is also needed to verify the framework in other projects and to study whether other EAframeworks than IAF can be used to structure and describe the various architectures at project level.
+Further research is needed to verify the framework in other projects and to study whether other EA-frameworks than IAF can be used to structure and describe the various architectures at project level.
 The reason for this is that it might very well be necessary to be able to choose between several frameworks, depending on the project specific situation.
-For example, in this article we implicitly presume there is no difference between the public and the non-public sector. which might not necessarily hold true after empirical study.
-EA-adherence of local projects in different types of organizations can also be studied.
+For example, in this paper we implicitly presume there is no difference between the public and the non-public sector, which might not necessarily hold true after empirical study.
+EA-adherence of projects using a PSA can also be studied.
 More in general, we hold the opinion that more research is needed on the interesting and relevant topic of utilizing Enterprise Architecture at project-level.
 We hope our study will stimulate further research in this area.